Lead-PI

 Before joining Heriot-Watt August 2020 to August 2021, Katrina worked as a project officer at the Open University where she also undertook her PhD looking at reconstructing the Late Pleistocene Indian Monsoon.

-Katrina is now working at the University of Bergen on her Marie-Skłodowska Curie Post-Doctoral Fellow project.
+After joining Heriot-Watt, Katrina worked at the University of Bergen on her Marie-Skłodowska Curie Post-Doctoral Fellow project, and is now working as a proposal specialist at Fugro.

 You can find out about Katrina’s research here.